brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 * an attribute
 * an annotation
-* structural conformance: simply check for the presence of `fmt`, `strings`, and `interpolations`?
+* structural conformance: simply check for the presence of `fmt`, `string`, `num_interpolations`, and `interpolation`?

 ## Implementation Experience

 I implemented this in Clang, on top of the p2996 reflection branch.
-Code can be found in my fork in the `template-strings`{.op} branch [here](https://github.com/brevzin/llvm-project/tree/template-strings).
-I'm sure there are better ways to do some of what I did, but on the whole, the implementation is completely standalone.
-The only difference between this paper and the implementation is that instead of introducing the type `std::interpolation`, I just made `interpolation` a nested class of each template string type, just for convenience.
+Code can be found in my fork in the `template-strings`{.op} branch [here](https://github.com/brevzin/llvm-project/tree/template-strings) (you can see the diff against p2996 [here](https://github.com/bloomberg/clang-p2996/compare/p2996...brevzin:llvm-project:template-strings)) I'm sure there are better ways to do some of what I did.
+It can also be used on [compiler explorer](https://compiler-explorer.com/z/98KTah4eq).

+The only difference between this paper and the implementation is that instead of introducing the type `std::interpolation`, I just made `_Interpolation` implicitly defined at global scope for convenience.

 This does raise the question of how `std::interpolation` should be defined.
-It does make sense for it to be one type, rather than the distinct type per template string that I implemented.
-But should this facility really require a new header?
+Should this facility really require a new header?
 Maybe it's a sufficiently trivial type (an aggregate with no member functions and just four data members, each of scalar type) that the compiler can just generate it?
 Maybe we don't care about additional headers because `import std;` anyway?

 The same question goes for if we want to implement the [concept](#the-templatestring-concept) by way of annotation.
 That annotation would be an empty type, could the compiler just create it?